H0cine/polynomial_regression_multi_variable/README.md

 - Enter custom training data points via the console.
 - Compute the regression coefficients using least squares.
 - Predict the output `y` for a new input vector `x`.
+- the graph if the polynomial is 2

 ## 📌 Features